 Actors and composers are an important part of the team as well.
 Auditions are held periodically to supply the voices of various roles.
 Professional vocal actor Therese Molloy provides acting lessons, and actors rehearse twice monthly and then record.
 Student composers work with professional musicians including Jesse Nelson to underscore scenes and provide transition music.

-Throughout the year, HUSH meets most Saturdays from 9 AM to 12:00 PM in the Shire's classroom space located in the Zephyr Studio, 421 South Main Street, Stillwater, Minnesota.
+Throughout the year, HUSH meets most Saturdays from 11 AM to 1:00 PM in StoryArk's classroom space located in the Zephyr Studio, 421 South Main Street, Stillwater, Minnesota.

 Writers, actors and composers interested in joining the HUSH team should email email@example.com.